Top Security Risks of Cloud Computing, how does it work?

 Cloud security involves the danger of compliance breaches, we should know that.
 To illustrate the consequences of non-compliance, look no further than Germany’s federal privacy regulator.
 They have recently fined 1&1 Telecommunications €9.55 million for breaching the EU’s General Data Protection Regulation (GDPR).
-Thus it is always recommended to consult professional cloud security company to avoid the probability of such high compliance violation fines.
+Thus it is always recommended to consult professional cloud security companies to avoid the probability of such high compliance violation fines.

 5 cloud application security best practices

-Only security practices that are implemented will help protect you against potential attacks.
+In fact, only security practices that are implemented will help protect you against potential attacks.
 Offering cloud security training to any business’s employees and implementing these cloud computing security best practices would assist to minimize the damage caused by a cloud security attack.

 Enable Two-Factor Authentication